woohoolabs/yang/README.md

             ]
         ]
     )
-    ->setJsonApiBody(                                           // or a ResourceObject instance
-        new ResourceObject("user", 1)
+    ->setJsonApiBody(                                           // or as a ResourceObject instance new ResourceObject("user", 1)
     );